elahtrebor/Firewall-Control/README.md

 # Firewall-Control
-Firewall Control server / client
+Firewall Control server / client   - Non Standardized Protocol
 Requirements:  iptables
-Tested on debian/ubuntu
+Tested on: debian/ubuntu

-Purpose: Silent UDP Socket that listens for encrypted messages and has a hook into IP Tables.
+Purpose: Silent UDP Socket that listens for encrypted messages and has a hook into IP Tables to control adding whitelist entries.

 This has stopped many ip's from scanning my systems and is less intensive on the machine due to the whitelist.

-The UDP server will not respond to anything.
+The UDP server will not respond to anything as just processes messages.
+Scan away!

+To use:

-To use initialize Ip tables using a whitelist.
+initialize Ip tables using a whitelist.
 (See addWhitelist.sh)

 Note: This must run as root as will forward commands to IP tables.

 Currently to run the server:
 Edit fc_server.pl and supply a port to listen on.
-Edit the passphrase for decryption of the message.
+Pick a random non standard port as the idea is that the far end will have no clue of what to scan for since there is no standard.
+Edit the passphrase for decryption of the message and pick your own encryption scheme.

 Start the server using:
 ./fc_server.pl